madhu221b/uva-dl2-team11/blogpost.md

-We began seeing graphs with sparse connections along average shortest path 6.93.  as seen in [Figure 9](#fig9)
+We began seeing graphs with sparse connections along average shortest path 6.93 as seen in [Figure 9](#fig9)

 Both the qualitative analysis and the accuracies analysis suggest that graphs with high LRI would have low Cheeger constant and average shortest path of length 6.93 and below.
 However, as can be seen, the majority of graphs in the dataset do not suffer from bottlenecking.

-Plan:
-* can prove that oversquashing is a problem based on the application of a problem that is designed to fix oversquashing.

 ### 6. Conclusion

-The goals of this study were to replicate the results of the original study, to provide a better characterisation of which of the three LRI factors were most important and finally to assess whether the LRGB was indeed a good benchmark for LRI.
-The first of these was met unequivocally, whereas the other two deserve more qualified discussion.
+The goals of this study were to replicate the results of the original study, provide alternative approaches to mitigate the problem of LRI and to provide a better characterisation of which of the three LRI factors were most important and finally to assess whether the LRGB was indeed a good benchmark for LRI.
+The first two of these were met unequivocally, whereas the other two deserve more qualified discussion.

 ### 6.1 Which LRI factors are most prevalent?
 The only LRI factor we found unequivocal evidence for was 'under-reaching'.We showed that the predictions of transformer models were heavily influenced by distant nodes.
 Moreover, we showed that distant nodes (up to 8 nodes away) had a meaningful influence on the accuracy of those predictions.
 This shows that our method can be used to place a lower bound on the length of interaction on a candidate LRI dataset, although this is only possible on node-level tasks.